Several fitness functions and entanglement gates in quantum kernel generation: Support Vector Machine with Quantum Kernels

-The quantum kernel estimation process entails evolving the initial state $|0^n\rangle$ on a quantum computer using $U^\dagger(x_i)U(x_j)$ and subsequently measuring the frequency of the outcome $0^n$.
-As long as the computation of the quantum kernel $K(x_i,x_j)$ remains efficient, we can conduct optimization tasks within the Hilbert space, with other optimization steps executed on a classical computer.
-For a more in-depth understanding of quantum kernel estimation, please consult the detailed information provided in~\cite{HCT19}.

-Developing feature maps based on quantum circuits that defy classical simulation is a crucial stride towards achieving a quantum advantage over classical methodologies.
-In this context, the work presented in \cite{HCT19} introduces a family of feature maps, conjectured to be classically hard to simulate, while being amenable to implementation as short-depth circuits on near-term quantum hardware.
-However, certain applications may warrant consideration of a more generalized form for the feature map.

 In \cite{HCT19}, various widely-recognized feature maps like ZFeatureMap and ZZFeatureMap are proposed.
 One approach to customization involves employing a Pauli feature map and specifying a set of Pauli gates, deviating from the default $Z$ gates.
-In this paper, our objective is to tailor a feature map that shares common parameters with ZFeatureMap and ZZFeatureMap, such as 'reps' and the data map function, while introducing an additional parameter for Pauli gates to modify the gate set.
-This customized feature map will encompass ZFeatureMap and ZZFeatureMap as specific instances.
 For example, a representative form of our tailored quantum feature map might take the following structure:

-where $P_j$ can be one of the rotation gates $X, Y, Z$.
-The depth $d=1$ version of this quantum circuit is shown in Figure \ref{he_moon23} below for $n=2$ qubits.
+where $P_j$ can be one of the rotation gates $I, X, Y, Z$.
+The depth $d=1$ version of this quantum circuit is shown in Table \ref{he_moon23} below for $n=2$ qubits, and the coefficient $\phi_{S}(x)$, where $S$ is chosen to represent a set consisting of independent qubits or qubit pairs, e.g.,